ShrinidhiUpadhyaya/dynamic-questionnaire/README.md

 ```

 ## Setup with Redis
-You can build the docker image for the app using the `Dockerfile` and connect with Redis to save the answers
+You can build the docker image for the app using the `Dockerfile` and connect with Redis to save the responses
 - create `.env` file and add the below variables.
 You can also find these variables in `.env.example`
 ```
 USE_REDIS=true